 | Childbirth | $2,000-5,000 | $15,000-30,000 |

-Verdict: If you have good employer coverage, US healthcare is excellent.
-Without it, costs can be devastating.
+Good employer cover makes US healthcare a non-issue.
+Without it, a single unplanned hospital stay can wipe out a year of savings.
 Always negotiate health benefits as part of your relocation package.

 - Employer insurance: Required for all work pass holders